Documentation Index

 )

-Readonly tools: sql (SELECT), ls (list), grep (search), cat (read) For full read/write access, use Database or FileSystem directly:
+Readonly tools: sql (SELECT), ls (list), grep (search), cat (read)

 # Full database access (SELECT, INSERT, UPDATE, DELETE)